Introduction to workplace indoor air quality

 140 |

-How to interpret the results
+How to interpret workplace IAQ results

 The payback and ROI are intentionally simple.
 Simple payback is capital cost divided by net annual benefit.
 Annual ROI is net annual benefit divided by capital cost.
 Total net value over the analysis horizon multiplies net annual benefit by years and subtracts capital cost.
 These metrics are useful for quick comparisons, but they do not discount future cash flows.
 If your finance team requires discounted metrics, you can export the annual net benefit and apply your discount rate in a separate model.

 Sanity-check guidance: if you double employees, the productivity and recovered values should roughly double.
-If you set targets equal to current values, productivity uplift should go to zero and only sick-day recovery, if any, remains.
+If you set targets equal to current values, the pollutant uplift should go to zero and only sick-day recovery, if any, remains.
 If operating cost exceeds the combined value, the net annual benefit will be zero and the page will explain that the inputs do not yield a positive benefit.
 A good review habit is to compare the size of the productivity term with the sick-day term and ask whether that balance feels believable for your workplace.

 - Confirm measurement periods: ensure CO2 and TVOC values represent occupied hours and comparable seasons, for example winter versus winter.